-7 On 17 March 2009, the Board of Directors of the FDIC voted to extend the debt guarantee part of the TLGP from 30 June 2009 through 31 October 2009.
+&lt;sup>7 On 17 March 2009, the Board of Directors of the FDIC voted to extend the debt guarantee part of the TLGP from 30 June 2009 through 31 October 2009.

-8 On 3 October 2008, the FDIC temporarily raised the insurance amount on interest-bearing deposits from US\$100,000 to US\$250,000 per depositor before the implementation of the TLGP.
+&lt;sup>8 On 3 October 2008, the FDIC temporarily raised the insurance amount on interest-bearing deposits from US\$100,000 to US\$250,000 per depositor before the implementation of the TLGP.

-Item Measure Content 1 Financial Stability Trust 1.
-Requiring major financial institutions to undergo a comprehensive stress test.
+Item Measure Content 1 Financial Stability Trust Requiring major financial institutions to undergo a comprehensive stress test.
 Firms that fail to pass the assessment are eligible to obtain capital from the Capital Assistance Program (CAP), while any investment made by Treasury under the CAP will be placed in a new entity of the Financial Stability Trust.
-2. Increasing transparency and disclosure of exposures on the balance sheets of financial firms.
-2 Public-Private Investment Fund 1.
-On a scale of up to US\$500 billion ~ US\$1 trillion.
-2. Putting public and private capital side-by-side to purchase troubled assets, and in turn lead to restoring the financial sector to normal operation.
-3. Target: (1) nonperforming loans; (2) troubled asset-backed securities.
-3 Consumer and Business Lending Initiative Expanding the reach of the Term Asset-Backed Securities Loan Facility (TALF), coupled with a bold expansion of its size up to US\$1 trillion from US\$200 billion, to enhance the effectiveness of the stimulus for consumer Trongeneration of Accountshility Accords and business lending.
-4 Iransparency and Accountability Agenda 1.
-All firms that intend to use government lunds through the ESD are required to submit a plan of how they strengthen their lending senseity and sommit to strengthen then rending capacity and commit to programs 2 All firms that receive new capital assistance are restricted from paying common dividends repurchasing shares and pursuing acquisition.
-5 Affordable Housing Support and Foreclosure 1.
-Driving down overall mortgage rates through the Fed's - Prevention Plan purchase of government-sponsored enterprise (GSE) mortgage-backed securities and GSE debt.
-2. Committing US\$50 billion from the TARP to enable monthly payment reductions and loan modifications for distressed mortgage borrowers.
-6 A Small Business and Community Lending 1.
-Use of the Consumer and Business Lending Initiative Initiative to finance AAA- rated Small Business Administration (SBA) loans.
-2. Temporarily raising the guarantee for SBA loans to 90%; reducing fees for SBA lending; and less burdensome processing of loan applications.
+Increasing transparency and disclosure of exposures on the balance sheets of financial firms.
+2 Public-Private Investment Fund On a scale of up to US\$500 billion ~ US\$1 trillion.
+Putting public and private capital side-by-side to purchase troubled assets, and in turn lead to restoring the financial sector to normal operation.
+Target: (1) nonperforming loans; (2) troubled asset-backed securities.
+3 Consumer and Business Lending Initiative Expanding the reach of the Term Asset-Backed Securities Loan Facility (TALF), coupled with a bold expansion of its size up to US\$ 1 trillion from US\$200 billion, to enhance the effectiveness of the stimulus for consumer and business lending.
+4 Transparency and Accountability Agenda -Including Dividend Limitation All firms that intend to use government funds through the FSP are required to submit a plan of how they strengthen their lending capacity and commit to participate in mortgage foreclosure mitigation programs.
+All firms that receive new capital assistance are restricted from paying common dividends, repurchasing shares and pursuing acquisition.
+5 Affordable Housing Support and Foreclosure Prevention Plan Driving down overall mortgage rates through the Fed's purchase of government-sponsored enterprise (GSE) mortgage-backed securities and GSE debt.
+Committing US\$50 billion from the TARP to enable monthly payment reductions and loan modifications for distressed mortgage borrowers.
+6 A Small Business and Community Lending Initiative Use of the Consumer and Business Lending Initiative to finance AAA- rated Small Business Administration (SBA) loans.
+Temporarily raising the guarantee for SBA loans to 90%; reducing fees for SBA lending; and less burdensome processing of loan applications.